Write the partial fraction decomposition of each rational expression. 6x2-x+1/(x3 + x2 + x +1)

 Partial Fraction Decomposition

-Partial fraction decomposition is a method used to express a rational function as a sum of simpler fractions with denominators that are factors of the original denominator.
-This technique simplifies integration and other algebraic operations by breaking down complex fractions into manageable parts.
+Partial fraction decomposition is a method used to express a complex rational expression as a sum of simpler fractions.
+This technique is especially useful for integrating rational functions or solving equations.
+It involves breaking down a fraction into components with denominators that are factors of the original denominator.

 Recommended video: